Boat-In Campsites Offer Seclusion

 Each Boat-In Campsite is unique in location and regulations.
 The sites are all primitive, with no running water, shade structures, moorings or sanitation stations.
 Campers are required to bring their own portable restroom and pack out any trash or waste.
 Because fires are not allowed, cooking must be done in a self-contained BBQ or camp stove.

-Directions to Campground
+Directions to Campgrounds

 Boat-In Campsites are accessible only by boat or kayak.
-Each of the nine locations is on the leeside of Santa Catalina Island (same side as Avalon).
+Each of the nine locations are on the leeside of Santa Catalina Island (same side as Avalon).
 A ranger will check you in to your Boat-In Campsite.